Roky Erickson: Roky Erickson and The Aliens

-Creative decline and renewed interest
+Other backing bands

 Roky performed with The Nervebreakers as his backup band at The Palladium in Dallas in July 1979.
 A recording was issued on the French label New Rose and was recently re-issued elsewhere.
 The Austin-based band the Explosives served as Roky's most frequent back-up band during the early Raul's era, between 1978 and the early 1980s.
 Billed as Roky Erickson and the Explosives, they were regulars at Raul's, the Continental Club, and other Austin venues.
 It was this incarnation that contributed two live tracks to the first Live at Raul's LP, released in 1980, with other Raul's top bands: The Skunks, Terminal Mind, The Next, Standing Waves, and The Explosives (without Roky Erickson).
 The Roky Erickson tracks ("Red Temple Prayer" and "Don't Shake Me Lucifer") were not included on the initial release for contractual reasons, but were included on a later release.